apache/flink/docs/release-notes/flink-1.10.md

 The config option `taskmanager.network.bounded-blocking-subpartition-type` has been renamed to `taskmanager.network.blocking-shuffle.type`.
 Moreover, the default value of the aforementioned config option has been changed from `auto` to `file`.
-The reason is that TaskManagers running on cluster managers, such as YARN, could easily exceed the memory budget of their container when memory-mapping large result subpartitions.
+The reason is that TaskManagers running on YARN with `auto`, could easily exceed the memory budget of their container, due to incorrectly accounted memory-mapped files memory usage.

 #### Removal of non-credit-based Network Flow Control ([FLINK-14516](https://issues.apache.org/jira/browse/FLINK-14516))
 The non-credit-based network flow control code was removed alongside of the